 The roomy cabin is superb, with comfortable, supportive seats that are infinitely adjustable, ample storage space, and superior sound systems, including 15-speaker Surround Sound.

 The STS is unmistakably a Cadillac, but it's also a four-door performance sedan for people who like to drive.
 The standard suspension is tuned for a smooth and comfortable ride, while the available active suspension instantly adjusts to any driving situation, whether cruising through a sea of potholes or accelerating around a sweeping turn.
 Rear-wheel drive provides the balance and control serious driving enthusiasts demand, while the available all-wheel drive very beneficial in bad weather.

 Changes for 2010 are minor, with two new colors: Vanilla Latte and Tuscan Bronze ChromaFlair.

 The Cadillac STS has a distinctive, crisp profile with an almost box-like silhouette that somehow still looks aerodynamic.
-Perhaps it's the gently curved A-pillars and C-pillars that tend a bit more toward art than science.
+Gently curved A-pillars and C-pillars tend more toward art than science.
 Sharply contoured lower rocker panels tracking rearward from the front fascia's bottom edge pull the body down, adding a stylistic ground-effects look.
 It's all very consistent with Cadillac's art and science design motif.

 The rear has vertical taillights bracketing a tall, squared-off trunk lid.
 Recessed into the trunk's rear surface is a trapezoidal inset, big enough for European-spec license plates, housing large backup lights at the left and right extremes.
 Dual polished aluminum exhaust tips exit below the rear bumper.